PMtoday: Musical style and critical reception

 PMtoday started out playing pop-punk and emo, but since the 2005 release of their second EP, drifted towards a more progressive sound.
 PMtoday is frequently recognized for their combination of progressive rock, alternative rock and post-hardcore.
 Thomas Nassiff of AbsolutePunk said that PMtoday "are at their best when they're switching up their sound, going from blistering guitar work to gently woven melodies."
 He also compared them to Circa Survive, Brand New, and also classified them as indie rock.
 Adam Thomas of Sputnikmusic said that In Medias Res would "likely end up being one of the best post-hardcore albums to come out in 2010."

 The band also made heavy use of alternating, harmonized and counterpoint vocals, with other band members beside Connor also contributing to vocals.
 In the earliest inception of the band Connor Brogan was the lead vocalist, with Ryan Brogan providing secondary vocals.
-Justin Coulter provided backing vocalis and occasional screamed vocals, and was replaced in 2005 by Kevin Middleton.
+Justin Coulter provided backing vocals and occasional screamed vocals, and was replaced in 2005 by Kevin Middleton.
 In their last line-up, this format was expanded to include all four members, although all vocals for In Medias Res were recorded by Connor.

 The band's second album, In Medias Res, was met with overwhelmingly positive reviews.
 Indie Vision Music, who gave the album a positive review, said that "perseverance is not the word that immediately comes to mind when [he] think[s] of most bands; however, when thinking of pmtoday it certainly fits" and said that when he "think[s] of Rise [Records] [he] think[s] of post-hardcore, but [In Medias Res] throws that thinking out the window."
 They closed the review saying that the "album is a solid Rise debut release and is a must buy for any progressive indie rock fan."

 Phil Freeman, a writer for Alternative Press, gave the album a positive review compared PMtoday to the "earliest Mars Volta recordings, before Omar Rodríguez-López decided every flubbed note he recorded deserved its own solo album" due to their "funk rock riffing and blistering tempos."
 He closed the review with: